Kiyosumi Gardens: Flowers, History and Wildlife in Pics

 What's that in the distance?

 Today, Kiyosumi Gardens is another favorite of Tokyo’s photographers.
-There is so much to capture with a camera.
+There is much to capture with a camera.
 And fortunately, much remains from the old days.

 Another building is one with very classical Japanese architecture.
 It is the Taisho Emperor`s memorial hall, built for his funeral.
 Most visitors will never use it, but it looks at home on the grounds.